peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Certificate Lifecycle and Revocation

-The issued X.509 Certificate is associated with a cryptographic public key attested within a Trust Chain.
+The identity of the Requestor is verified through proof of possession of a private key corresponding to a public key attested within a Trust Chain.
 It is up to the Certificate Issuer to decide the expiration time of the X.509 Certificate.
 In some cases, and when required, it MAY be set to match the expiration of the Trust Chain.